 Now we have cleared the site and are ready to start setting out the build.
 Now we have to position your building in the exact position shown on your plans.
 Great emphasis should be put on this especially if your building has required planning permission, your local authority building inspector will certainly check this and if found to be in the wrong position, you stand a good chance that the whole building may have to be moved in future.
 This obviously would not be a good thing, so you have been warned!

-This stage is to establish the dig, this will be wider than the size of your specified structural wall to allow for enough concrete to get a good bearing, it essential you centre your wall on the concrete and will be checked by your building inspector.
+This stage is to establish the excavation, this will be wider than the size of your specified structural wall to allow for enough concrete to get a good bearing, it essential you centre your wall on the concrete and will be checked by your local building inspector/authority.

 Establish Parallel Line

-The first thing we need to establish is a parallel lines, we will assume for the sake of this article that we have an existing building close to the proposed new structure.
+The first thing we need to establish is a parallel line, we will assume for the sake of this article that we have an existing building close to the proposed new structure.
 Shown as AA-AA / BB-BB.
-These lines should be off set from the building to prevent any possible snagging of the string lines, in this case i have off set the lines 500mm.
+These lines should be off-set from the building to prevent any possible snagging of the string lines, in this case i have off-set the lines 500mm.
 This line should then be established with the use of a stake at each end and the line should be fixed at each point.
-Pleasue ensure the line is very tight as this will prevent a false reading if the weather conditions are very windy, (it is very difficult to measure from a moving line).
+Please ensure the line is very tight as this will prevent a false reading if the weather conditions are very windy, (it is very difficult to measure from a moving line).

 Step 1: First Corner A